Our Additional Programs

 Materials fee: $25

 This elevated culinary experience is designed to challenge, inspire, and expand the skills of young chefs.
-Unlike previous culinary offerings with Adeline, this class will introduce a broader range of ingredients, techniques, and flavors.
-Students will work with components such as meats, spices, and dairy, and explore recipes that may be new or unfamiliar.
-While this may be an adjustment (especially for more selective eaters) the class will encourage curiosity and create a safe and supportive space for culinary exploration.
+Like previous culinary offerings with Adeline, this class will introduce a range of ingredients, techniques, and flavors.
+Students will experiment with both familiar and brand-new ingredients while discovering recipes that introduce fresh flavors and fun challenges.
+While this may be an adjustment for some, the class will encourage curiosity and create a safe and supportive space for culinary exploration.

-Adeline's goal is to help children grow in confidence and creativity in the kitchen, challenge their palates in a fun and approachable way, and to leave class proud of what they've made.
-A food enthusiast herself, Adeline's passion and enthusiasm comes naturally.
-She approaches cooking from the heart with her love for culinary exploration and continues to inspire those around her to be adventurous and confident in their own food journey.
-For questions about the class, contact Adeline at ashrout@marinmontessori.org
+Adeline's goal is to help children grow in confidence and creativity in the kitchen, challenge their palates in a fun and approachable way, and leave class proud of what they've made.
+A lifelong food enthusiast, Adeline brings her passion and playful spirit to each lesson, inspiring children to explore new tastes, trust their instincts, and celebrate the fun of cooking.
+For questions about the class, contact Adeline at ashrout@marinmontessori.org.

 Elementary Spanish with Andrea |FOR ELEMENTARY CHILDREN (1ST-6TH YEAR)